-As amazing as Scythe is, playing a physical board version can sometimes be difficult.
-It can be hard to get people together on a regular basis or at all and single player can get long to set-up and play.
+dAs amazing as Scythe is, playing a physical board version can sometimes be difficult.
+It can be hard to get people together regularly or at all and single-player can get long to set-up and play.

-Or you could just be in doubt if the game is really for you – physical version is more expensive and if you don’t like it or only play once a year, might not be the best of investments.
+Or you could just be in doubt if the game is really for you – physical version is more expensive and if you don’t like it or only play once a year, it might not be the best of investments.
 Luckily, you can play Scythe on PC with the Digital Edition available on Steam.
-Game is available for under 20€, but I have bought it on sale for less than half of that.
-Waiting for a sale is definitely the right way to go.
+The game is available for under 20€, but I have bought it on sale for less than half of that.
+Waiting for a sale is the right way to go.

 Scythe: Digital Edition is a full port version of the board game.
 That means all the rules and artwork are implemented accurately.
-Game looks and plays just like its tabletop brother.
+The game looks and plays just like its tabletop brother.
 As I have already reviewed Scythe, I won’t go into more detail here.
 Digital Edition is now just over a year old and received plenty of patches already.

 - Undo button.
 Sometimes you just click on something you didn’t intend and one wrong move can easily ruin your game.
 This tool is especially useful for beginners trying to learn the game and the interface.
 Of course, there is no undo option in multiplayer.

 - At the initial release, reviewers reported a lot of bugs.
 After numerous patches, I can report that I have not found any.
-Development is still continued, so things are only going to improve.
+Development is continued, so things are only going to improve.
 UI was very bad at the release and is now greatly improved.

-- In multiplayer every faction has a separate time bank for its turns, which encourages against stalling and keeps the game flowing smoothly.
+- In multiplayer, every faction has a separate time bank for its turns, which encourages against stalling and keeps the game flowing smoothly.

 - Rozalski’s art style is brilliantly ported.
 All the illustrations on cards are here.
 Miniatures and mechs are now painted in detail and look very nice and different for each faction.

-- When I played for the first time I found the music a bit dull and repetitive, but after more matches with different factions, I found it very good, immersive and diverse.
+- When I played for the first time I found the music a bit dull and repetitive, but after more matches with different factions, I found it very good, immersive, and diverse.
 It’s also different for each faction, trying to describe the flavor of each one.

 - Some information is partially hidden in the interface.
-There are a lot of things to keep track in Scythe: player mats, resources, combat cards, mech abilities, enlisting etc. It takes at least a couple of games to get a good overview of everything and to know where to look and what to look after.
-For example, when you get into an encounter, the encounter card is covering the scoring line at the top, making harder for you to take the best choice.
+There are a lot of things to keep track of in Scythe: player mats, resources, combat cards, mech abilities, enlisting, etc. It takes at least a couple of games to get a good overview of everything and to know where to look and what to look after.
+For example, when you get into an encounter, the encounter card is covering the scoring line at the top, making it harder for you to make the best choice.
 Yes, the card can be temporarily hidden to see the scores, but that’s just another couple of unnecessary clicks.
 I’m sure a more elegant solution could be found.

 - Multiplayer is not very populated.
-Nothing much can be done here – it is a port of niche board game in a niche hobby department.
+Nothing much can be done here – it is a port of a niche board game in a niche hobby department.
 You can still find games though, just don’t expect mainstream popularity.

-- Invaders from Afar is the only expansion available, but its not included in the base game and must be bought separately.
+- Invaders from Afar is the only expansion available, but it’s not included in the base game and must be bought separately.